octopwn/octopwn-wasm-documentation/docs/plugins/scanners/smbpshistory.md

 ### Normal Parameters

 #### credential
 Specifies the ID of the credential to use for authentication.
+Local-admin or backup-operator privileges are typically required to read other users' profile directories.

 Enter the ID of the credential stored in the Credentials Window.

 #### targets